spark-mv/cdn/install.md

 'Gen' is a the default zone.
 It is applied when it is not overridden by another zone.
 The gen zone cannot be removed.

-# 12. Optional - Configuring zones
+# 12. Optional - CORS settings for HLS/HDS video

 HolaCDN works with modern, chunked video protocols by requesting video segments from multiple servers in parallel.
 Basic operation does not require any changes to CORS settings.